Test Your Knowledge

 Who reviews my application and how is it evaluated against other submissions?

-Because the Buckle Up for Life partnerships are highly competitive, every submission is closely reviewed by an internal committee of injury prevention experts and faculty physicians at Cincinnati Children’s.
-This internal committee uses a scorecard approach to assess an applicant’s overall qualifications—taking into account (including, but not limited to) the following strengths:
+Because the Buckle Up for Life partnerships are highly competitive, every submission is closely reviewed by an internal committee of injury prevention experts and faculty physicians and leaders at Cincinnati Children’s.
+This internal committee uses a scorecard approach to assess each organization’s overall qualifications—taking into account (including, but not limited to) the following:

 • Organization’s demonstrated need for Buckle Up for Life funding or resources